Leveraging the U.S. Gridded Anthropogenic Methane Emissions Inventory for Monitoring Trends in Methane Emissions

 # Print the properties of the retrieved granule to the console

-# Make a GET request to retrieve information for the 2012 tile
+# Make a GET request to retrieve information for the second date/time

 f"&assets={asset_name}"